Relief bill is most significant legislation for Black farmers since Civil Rights Act, experts say

 The provision also saw resistance in the House, with Rep. Vicky Hartzler (R-Mo.) filing an amendment to dramatically limit the scope of the debt forgiveness to debt incurred during the pandemic, and Rep. Randy Feenstra (R-Iowa) offering an amendment to reduce the forgiveness from 120 percent of debt (which accounts for the tax consequences of debt relief) to 100 percent.

-The framework for this part of the relief bill drew from the Emergency Relief for Farmers of Color Act, introduced by Sen. Raphael G. Warnock (D-Ga.) and joined by Democratic Sens.
+The framework for this part of the bill drew from the Emergency Relief for Farmers of Color Act, introduced by Sen. Raphael G. Warnock (D-Ga.) and joined by Democratic Sens.
 Cory Booker (N.J.), Ben Ray Luján (N.M.) and Debbie Stabenow (Mich.).
 The legislation aims to pay off federal loans and expand land access and opportunities for historically underserved farmers of color.
 This bill in turn drew from the Justice for Black Farmers Act introduced by Booker.

 “I’ve spent a lot of time in rural Georgia,” Warnock told The Washington Post.
 “I’ve heard firsthand from people in these communities how for too long they’ve felt left behind and discriminated against by our federal government — and these were some of the people I had in mind as we were working to pass this bold relief.”